seaweedfs/seaweedfs/weed/filer/mysql_store/README.md

         }
     ],
     "IsSharding":true,
-    "ShardingNum":1024
+    "ShardCount":1024
 }
 </code></pre>

 The "mysql" field in above conf file is an array which include all mysql instances you prepared to store sharding data.

 1. If one mysql instance is enough, just keep one instance in "mysql" field.

-2. If table sharding at a specific mysql instance is needed , mark "IsSharding" field with true and specify total table sharding numbers using "ShardingNum" field.
+2. If table sharding at a specific mysql instance is needed , mark "IsSharding" field with true and specify total table sharding numbers using "ShardCount" field.

-3. If the mysql service could be auto scaled transparently in your environment, just config one mysql instance(usually it's a frondend proxy or VIP), and mark "IsSharding" with false value
+3. If the mysql service could be auto scaled transparently in your environment, just config one mysql instance(usually it's a frondend proxy or VIP),and mark "IsSharding" with false value

-4. If your prepare more than one mysql instances and have no plan to use table sharding for any instance(mark isSharding with false), instance sharding will still be done implicitly
+4. If you prepare more than one mysql instance and have no plan to use table sharding for any instance(mark isSharding with false), instance sharding will still be done implicitly